MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

    - Granular configuration to deny write access to removable disks and approve or deny devices by USB vendor code, product code, device IDs, or a combination.
    - Flexible policy assignment of device installation settings based on an individual or group of Azure Active Directory (Azure AD) users and devices.

-![Create device configuration profile]
+>[!Note]
-These threat reduction measures help prevent malware from coming into your environment.
+>These threat reduction measures help prevent malware from coming into your environment.
 To protect enterprise data from leaving your environment, you can also configure data loss prevention measures.
 For example, on Windows 10 devices you can configure [BitLocker](https://docs.microsoft.com/windows/security/information-protection/bitlocker/bitlocker-overview) and [Windows Information Protection](https://docs.microsoft.com/windows/security/information-protection/windows-information-protection/create-wip-policy-using-intune-azure), which will encrypt company data even if it is stored on a personal device, or use the [Storage/RemovableDiskDenyWriteAccess CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-storage#storage-removablediskdenywriteaccess) to deny write access to removable disks.
 Additionally, you can [classify and protect files on Windows devices](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/information-protection-in-windows-overview) (including their mounted USB devices) by using Windows Defender ATP and Azure Information Protection.

 ## Prevent threats from removable storage